playcanvas/developer.playcanvas.com/content/en/user-manual/version-control/branches.md

 position: 2
 ---

 A branch is an isolated line of development.
-Every checkpoint created belongs to branch and a series of checkpoints in a branch can track the development of an application or a particular feature.
+Every checkpoint created belongs to a branch and a series of checkpoints in a branch can track the development of an application or a particular feature.
 A PlayCanvas project will always have at least one branch, the master branch, and will often have multiple branches.
 You can merge the changes from one branch into any other branch using the version control panel in the Editor.

 ## Master branch

 Every project has a branch called "master" which is always present and cannot be deleted.
 In most respects this branch is no different from any other branch.
-However, in some cases (for example, the REST API) the "master" branch will be used a default if no other branch is specified.
+However, in some cases (for example, the REST API) the "master" branch will be used as a default if no other branch is specified.
 A common scenario is to treat the master branch as the current development state of your application; to use another branch for stable releases and still more branches for feature development.
 However, you should feel free to use or not use the master branch as best suits your needs.

 ## Current branch